chalk-ai/docs/query-overview.md

 for your feature sets, or running a backfill or batch job.

-The first use case is accomplished through **online queries**, which try to return values for a single feature set as quickly as possible: taking advantage of caching and distributed execution.
+The first use case is accomplished through **online queries**, which try to return values for a single feature set as quickly as possible, taking advantage of caching and distributed execution.

-The latter use cases are accomplished through offline queries which execute over the offline store and can return multiple instances of a feature set.
+The latter use cases are accomplished through offline queries which execute over the offline store and can return multiple instances of a feature set for multiple primary keys or timepoints.

 ## What are Queries